xcheng85/tennis-shop-app/README.md

 app.routing.module.ts

+### Routing for DDD

+routing in a domain module: player

+ddd for routing: create routing module in the domin: players

+forRoot: main app module

+forChild: domain module

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.